1999 UK Championship

-The 1999 Liverpool Victoria UK Championship was a professional ranking snooker tournament that took place at the Bournemouth International Centre in Bournemouth, England.
+The 1999 UK Championship (officially the 1999 Liverpool Victoria UK Championship) was a professional ranking snooker tournament that took place at the Bournemouth International Centre in Bournemouth, England.
 The event started on 13 November 1999 and the televised stages were shown on the BBC between 20 and 28 November 1999.

 Stephen Hendry became the first player to make two maximum breaks in the tournament's history after scoring a 147 against Paul Wykes in the last 16.

 In the final Mark Williams defeated Matthew Stevens 10–8.
 This was Stevens' second consecutive final at the event.

 Tournament summary

 Defending champion John Higgins was the number 1 seed with World Champion Stephen Hendry seeded 2.
 The remaining places were allocated to players based on the world rankings.

+Prize fund

+The breakdown of prize money for this year is shown below: